 as well as many more.

 Six farms using implanted transponders, ruminal bolus and a range of readers and recording equipment.
 Over 50,000 sheep were identified during the trial.

 The South West Sheep Management Group (SWSMG) was set up in 1996 to explore Electronic Identification (EID) in sheep.
-The five farmers who joined the SWSMG represented a cross section of pedigree, hill, marginal and LFA (Less Favoured Area) farms.
+The five farms who joined the SWSMG represented a cross section of pedigree, hill, marginal and LFA (Less Favoured Area) farms.
 The trial was formed to evaluate the use of EID and also to set parameters that would allow such research to be of help for the UK to use when comparing with the IDEA trials into electronic identification that were taking place in Europe.

 The aims of the project were: